actuallyzefe/twitter-backend-clone/README.md

 # twitter-backend-clone

-I tired to clone the backend part of Twitter.
+I tried to clone the backend part of Twitter.
 I built it on my own.

 I will keep update the project